manuGil/online-core/docs/source/databases.rst

    + **Educational_facilities.csv** – tabular data;
    + **Polygons.gpk** – a polygon vector layer.

-Digitizing
+Digitising
 ^^^^^^^^^^

-Extracting the data you need from a raster base map to a vector layer starts with creating a new dataset (i.e. layer), where the features that are about to be created will be stored.
-Technically speaking, it is a simple task however you should always take a moment to assess the requirements before proceeding with the actual software operation.
+Extracting the data, you need from a raster base map to a vector layer starts with creating a new dataset (i.e. layer), where the features that are about to be created will be stored.
+Technically speaking, it is a simple task; however, you should always take a moment to assess the requirements before proceeding with the actual software operation.

 Capturing elements from a base map is an abstraction exercise; this abstraction depends on the scale and purpose for which the data will be used.
 For example, think of airports; will you represent them (abstract them) as points or as polygons?
 The answer to this question will depend on how you are going to use the data.
-If you want to publish a world map of the major airports, probably you can depict them as points, but if you want to map the accessibilities to a given airport, a larger scale will be needed; therefore polygons might be better.
+If you want to publish a world map of the major airports, probably you could depict them as points.
+But if you're going to map the accessibilities to a given airport, a larger scale will be needed; therefore, polygons might be better.

 The attributes associated with the geometries are another important aspect to consider.
-The choice of attributes depends on not only the scale and intended use but also of the availability of the data (e.g. what is the capacity of the airport?
+The choice of attributes depends not only on the scale and intended use, but it also depends on the availability of the data (e.g. what is the capacity of the airport?
 How does it rank on security?
 How many international connections does it serve? – would these be information you need to have?
 And if so, do you have access to this data?)

 .. admonition:: LTB